 Stanford in Lincoln County, Kentucky — The American South (East South Central)

 Location.
-37° 31.782′ N, 84° 39.577′ W. Marker is in Stanford, Kentucky, in Lincoln County.
-Marker is at the intersection of East Main Street (U.S. BUS 150) and 1st Street, on the left when traveling east on East Main Street.
+37° 31.814′ N, 84° 40.055′ W. Marker is in Stanford, Kentucky, in Lincoln County.
+Marker is at the intersection of Danville Street (Business U.S. 150) and Water Street (or Martin Luther King, Jr. Blvd), on the left when traveling north on Danville Street.
+Original site of the old fort can be found traveling west on Water Street (Martin Luther King, Jr. Blvd) Name of the street had just been changed from Water Street, but many maps still list Water Street.
 Touch for map.
 Marker is in this post office area: Stanford KY 40484, United States of America.
 Touch for directions.